 For more information on Lyme disease, check out our Lyme disease FAQ.

 - What are mosquitoes?

 The word mosquito is Spanish for “little fly.”
 Mosquitoes are active in warmer weather, which for Long Island would be around April-October.
-They are typically active in the nighttime, however there are species such as the Asian Tiger Mosquito that are active all day.
-Only the female mosquitoes bite humans as blood is used for egg production.
+They are typically active in the nighttime, however, there are species such as the Asian Tiger Mosquito that are active all day.
+Only female mosquitoes bite humans as blood is used for egg production.
 These bites typically leave a bump and red area that is itchy.
 Mosquitoes are vectors for diseases, however, and transfer diseases such as West Nile Virus, and the Zika virus to humans when bitten.
 Mosquitoes breed through the use of standing water.
-Even small amounts of standing water can end up being breeding grounds for ticks, which is one good reason to keep your gutters clean.
+Even small amounts of standing water can end up being breeding grounds for mosquitoes, which is one good reason to keep your gutters clean.